 This decision tree can aid in determining whether a CRU or the Campus Oversight Organization is appropriate to your study.

 In place of a CRU review, the Campus Oversight Organization for DUHS IRB Protocols may be able to review a study if existing patient information or Duke Health resources will be used (personnel, physical space, equipment) but Duke patients or charges in Maestro Care are not required.

 This organization can also help during the study planning and protocol development phases to ensure efficient review.
 We also provide consultations for study and participant documentation practices to assure compliance with Duke and federal standards.

-If you have questions about which path to follow, please contact Rebecca Brouwer, manager of the Campus Oversight Organization.
+If you have questions about which path to follow, please contact Rebecca Brouwer or Margaret Pendzich.

 When submitting a protocol to the DUHS IRB through iRIS, the researcher must select an organization for this first review.
-For assistance with iRIS and submitting a new study application, visit the iRIS support page.
+In iRIS, this information is located in section 600.
+For general assistance with iRIS and submitting a new study application, visit the iRIS support page.

 Campus faculty can obtain study planning and protocol development assistance for CRU-based studies from Dr. Sunita Patil or Margaret Pendzich.
-The Duke Office of Clinical Research (DOCR) also provides many study planning resources for faculty who are new to Duke and/or are new to clinical research, or would like some extra guidance.
+The myRESEARCHnavigators team also provides many study planning resources for faculty who are new to Duke and/or are new to clinical research, or would like some extra guidance.
 More information on the services available to Campus researchers can be found on the DOCR site.

 The following pages provide information relevant for Campus faculty submitting to the DUHS IRB:

 Required & Suggested Research Training for DUHS IRB Studies